epfl-cede/jupyterhub-fileserver-api/README.md

 ### On a File Server
 Installation instructions and some low level documentation can be found in the [docs folder](docs).

+The current implementation uses a library _notouser_ specific to the environment at EPFL.
+It provides access to the IAM and has to be replaced by a library designed to work with your own IAM.
+See the class _moodle2notouser_ in _fct_global.py_ for the interface required.

 ### Kubernetes
 The directory `deployment` contains an [example for a deployment](deployment/README.md) in Kubernetes.
 It makes use of the highly versatile `kustomize` tool included in `kubectl`.
 The `base`directory may be used by multiple installations and is referenced by the detailed configuration in the `example` directory.
 Don't copy the example as is, but adopt it to your environment.

+There is an [Ansible collection](https://gitlab.ethz.ch/k8s-let/ansible/jupyter_hub) containing a role which creates all files necessary to deploy JupyterHubs and API servers.
+JupyterHub instance definitions provided as a YAML list are used to configure deployment and removal scripts, values files for Helm, PVC definition and API deployments.